Pooch says 'Welcome to Toonhound!'Toonhound logo

 from 'What-a-Mess' 1977

-This particular series was directed by Timothy Forder and produced by Mary
+This adaptation was directed by Timothy Forder and produced by Mary

 Muir himself brought his lisping, lustrous tones to the narration.
 It's a fine